 - Lime: this is an important acidic element, and the stir fry will taste flat without it.
 Use lemon in place of lime in a pinch.

 - Cashews: a nod toward added protein and healthy fat, this is really more for texture.
 Toast the cashews if you want a slightly smokey flavour.
 Leave the cashews out if you don’t like them, or sub something like peanuts.

 Step by Step

 The most important thing for this recipe is to be sure that the mushrooms are seared, not steamed.
 High heat, little to no stirring.
-Oyster mushrooms don’t contain as much water as some other varieties and have a great texture, but they can be more expensive, so use button mushrooms as a substitute.

 There is no salt added to the recipe because the coconut aminos add seasoning.
 I recommend tasting and seasoning after cooking if needed, or you’re at high risk of over-salting.